 When Russ asked me to write this post, I was in the midst of preparing for (an amazing) trip to Australia.
 I quickly emailed him back, “Sure, I love writing when I’m on vacation.”
 My phone rang a couple of minutes later…

 Russ: Were you serious?

 Me: Yes, seriously, I actually love to write when I’m on a plane with few distractions.

 Russ: OK, cool—because that sounded crazy sarcastic.
 Not that I would have blamed you!

 And that’s the way we roll.
-We’re very sarcastic at Think Brownstone in our Monday morning “Huggles” and silly Photoshop amalgamations of each other.
+We’re very sarcastic at Think Company in our Monday morning “Huggles” and silly Photoshop amalgamations of each other.
 We have fun, but are also honest when we need to be.
 Russ picking up that phone to eliminate the guesswork (knowing he would be catching me at home in the midst of packing) and me answering it right away was easy because we’ve built trust over two years of working together and being honest with each other.
 It required little fanfare or setup, no mincing of words, and no follow-up afterward—we were on to bigger and better things.

 The more time I spent thinking about this post, the more I thought it would be so boring and obvious…I wondered who would want to read it.
 But you know what?
 I changed my mind because honesty is important to my colleagues, my clients, and myself.
-It’s a stated core value at Think Brownstone, we check ourselves against it, and I love that.
+It’s a stated core value at Think Company, we check ourselves against it, and I love that.
 It’s a big reason why I love what I do, and I know it contributes to my success doing it.
 When my partner asks me “How was your day?” most days I can honestly say, “It was awesome.”
 Again, that doesn’t happen by accident.